Ayn-AI/Android-SDK-Docs/source/includes/_verify_api.md

 When using our process, it's as simple as calling the VerifyActivity.
 This will handle all of the process, by calling the relevant identity information.
 All the data must be present otherwise the SDK will fail with an exception.

+There are different types of request that you need to specify, which depends on your use case.
+These are either:

+1. VeriFast
+2. Right To Work

 If you would like to manage the process yourself, we have provided some useful functionality that relies on Reactive principles.

 The process is as follows:

+1. Set the type of Verification
-1. Create an UploadVerification object.
+2. Create an UploadVerification object.
 This creates an OkHttp3 client
-2. Check that the relevant information has been submitted to the IdentitySession, showing an error if it hasn't
+3. Check that the relevant information has been submitted to the IdentitySession, showing an error if it hasn't
-3. Start a request to verify the user, that can be observed and reacted on when a result is returned
+4. Start a request to verify the user, that can be observed and reacted on when a result is returned